-such disputes must - if they cannot be settled amicably - be referred to arbitration.
+[OPTION 3 if the beneficiary is an international organisation or a beneficiary not receiving JU funding because not eligible for JU funding (see Article 9), which according to its national law cannot be subject to the jurisdiction of the Belgian courts: Disputes concerning the interpretation, application or validity of the Agreement must - if they cannot be settled amicably -be referred to arbitration.
 Each party must formally notify to the other party its intention of resorting to arbitration and the identity of the arbitrator.
 The Permanent Court of Arbitration Optional Rules for Arbitration Involving International Organisations and States in force at the date of entry into force of the Agreement will apply.
 The appointing authority will be the Secretary-General of the Permanent Court of Arbitration following a written request submitted by either party.
 The arbitration proceedings must take place in Brussels and the language used in the arbitral proceedings will be English.
 The arbitral award will be binding on all parties and will not be subject to appeal.]

-If a dispute concerns administrative sanctions or offsetting, the beneficiaries must bring action before the General Court - or, on appeal, the Court of Justice of the European Union - under Article 263 TFEU.
+If a dispute concerns administrative sanctions or offsetting, the beneficiary must bring action before the General Court - or, on appeal, the Court of Justice of the European Union - under Article 263 TFEU.